-Avoid using boldface type for casual emphasis in text.
-As for boldface in headings, employ the heading styles found in the CEC Document Template.
+Avoid using boldface type except for headings.
+Employ the heading styles found in the CEC Document Template.

 Capitalization

 Please capitalize only proper nouns and first words of sentences.
 Avoid the temptation to capitalize for emphasis.
 Personal, professional, or academic titles should be capitalized only when they refer directly to a specific person or persons and precede the name: "CEC Executive Director Irasema Coronado."
 When the title occurs independently or follows the name, it is lowercased: "the Council members from the three countries" or "Gina McCarthy, administrator of the US EPA."
 Individual words in a hyphenated compound are usually capitalized in titles.